karfcz/kff/docs/getting-started.md

 Every view is bound to a single DOM element.
 Views are declared in the `data-kff-view` attribute of the element.
 Every view can contain subviews which are nested views bound to descendant elements of the view element.

 Every view can also contain **bindings**.
 A binding is just a simple way to bind some data to some properties of the DOM element such as the text content, attribute, class, input value etc. Whenever the data change, the DOM is efficiently updated.
-Some of the bindings are two-way but not in the MVC style but rather in the flux-like style.
+Some of the bindings are two-way but not in the MVC style – it's more like the flux style.
+Whenever the value changes as a result of user interaction, an action is dispatched, the state is changed and the whole view tree is rerendered (but only nessesary DOM modifications are applied).
 Bindings are declared in the `data-kff-bind` attribute.

 ### Hello World example